 Invested capital updating

 This strategy cumulates opened entries.
 After each entry opening, the system calculates the invested capital to update the “investedCapital” variable.
-This variable will allow us to know if the maximum capital is reached.
+This variable will tell us if the maximum capital has been reached.
 In this case, the system will stop entry openings.

 The Prorealtime “COUNTOFPOSITION” instruction returns the number of opened entries.
 The “positionprice” instruction gives the average price of the total position opened by the system.
 If the number of opened entries is modified and the average price is not equal to zero, the system has opened a new entry.
 If not, that means the system had closed the position, then it is necessary to set 0 to the “investedCapital” variable: